- Home

 Go green at the Rediscovery Centre

-Out in Ballymun, the Rediscovery Centre is part of a creative movement to encourage sustainability and they have two days of fun planned for April 3-4.
+Out in Ballymun, the Rediscovery Centre is part of a creative movement to encourage sustainability and they have a workshop of fun planned on April 12.
 Their Easter Activity Day features themed events like egg science experiments and games, as well as the chance for kids to get outside and enjoy nature in the spring.
-The events are running from 9am to 2pm.

-Hunt for eggs at the National Museum of Ireland
+Hunt for riddles at the National Museum of Ireland

 Another museum in the city centre opening its doors on Easter Sunday is the National Museum of Ireland, Collins Barracks.
-For an Easter trail with a cultural twist, stop by The Big Barracks Egg Hunt to solve riddles and hunt for artefacts to win tasty prizes.
-If you're looking for an activity that will mellow out the kids, check out the Easter Egg Decoration Workshop, also taking place on March 31.
-Inspired by Annemarie Reinhold's Spoon Garden art installation, the whole family can decorate their own vegetable-inspired Easter egg decorations.
+For an Easter trail with a cultural twist, stop by Hop into History!
+Easter Trail to solve riddles and hunt for artefacts.
+If you want to take in the Museum's collections as a family, they are also hosting free tours over the Easter bank holiday weekend.

 Fly through the trees at Zipit